-The Instructional Resource Center manages the distribution of braille and large print state adopted textbooks for all students in the state who are blind or visually impaired.
+The Stateswide Instructional Materials Center manages the distribution of braille and large print state adopted textbooks for all students in the state who are blind or visually impaired.

 While publishers mass produce books about reading, writing and arithmetic for public and private schools, they produce none in braille, the coded language of raised dots embossed onto paper and read with the finger tips.
 The Instructional Resource Center works with suppliers across the country to locate braille and large books as SC students need them.